 Money laundering by way of online gambling

-Even though online gambling is (still) illegal, this does not detract from the fact that it offers great possibilities to launder money.
+Online gambling offers many opportunities to launder money.
 For by channelling criminal money through a gambling platform, you obscure the origin of the money.
 Various options to do so exist.

 A third option is that of using the gambling account for effecting payment in illegal transactions.
 The buyer and seller of the illegal goods both hold a gambling account with an online gambling transfer.
 Money can easily be moved from one gambling account to another by way of player-to-player transfers.
 The seller will then have the money on their gambling account paid out to their payment account.
 Should someone ask after the origin of the money, the seller can say it concerns gambling profits, even though it actually is the profit earned by selling goods.
 The gambling account thus more or less functions like a bank account.